Trauma-informed care: TIC frameworks

-General applications and techniques of TVIC
+General applications and techniques of TIC

 SAMHSA's National Center for Trauma-Informed Care provides resources for developing a trauma-informed approach, including: (1) interventions; (2) national referral resources; and (3) information on how to shift from a paradigm that asks, "What's wrong with you?" to one that asks, "What has happened to you?"

 Understand

-Gaining knowledge about and understanding the effects of trauma may be the most complicated component of TVIC, because it generally requires going beyond surface level explanations and using multiple explanatory theories and models or complex biopsychosocial models.
+Gaining knowledge about and understanding the effects of trauma may be the most complicated component of TIC, because it generally requires going beyond surface level explanations and using multiple explanatory theories and models or complex biopsychosocial models.

 Trauma related behaviors, thoughts, feelings, and current experiences can seem confusing, perplexing, dysfunctional, or dangerous.
 These are usually adaptions to survive extreme contexts, methods to cope in the current moment, or efforts to communicate pain.
-Whatever the cause and adaptation, the professional's response can cause more harm, or some measure of emotional co-regulation, lessening of distress, and healing.
+Whatever the cause and adaptation, the professional's response can cause more harm, or some measure of emotional co-regulation, lessening of distress, and opportunity for healing.

 Safety

-The opposite of danger is safety, and most or all TVIC models emphasize the provision of safety.
+The opposite of danger is safety, and most or all TIC models emphasize the provision of safety.
+In attachment theory the focus is on protection from danger.
 Van der Kolk describes how the "Brain and body are [neurobiologically] programmed to run for home, where safety can be restored and stress hormones can come to rest."

+Cultural safety involves ensuring Indigenous people feel their cultural identity is accepted, free from judgement, and not threatened or compromised when accessing health and wellbeing support.

 Safety can be enhanced by anticipating danger.
 Leary and colleagues describe how interpersonal rejection may be one of the most common precursors to aggression.
-While boundary-holding is a key aspect of TVIC, avoiding a sudden and dramatic devaluation in an interpersonal relationship can reduce the subjective experience of rejection and reduce the risk violent aggression.
+While boundary-holding is a key aspect of TIC, avoiding a sudden and dramatic devaluation in an interpersonal relationship can reduce the subjective experience of rejection and reduce the risk violent aggression.

 Relationship

-The nature and quality of the relationship between two people talking about trauma can have a significant impact on the outcome of the discussion.
+Australian researchers found that the nature and quality of the relationship between two people talking about trauma can have a significant impact on the outcome of the discussion.

 Communication

-Traumatic experiences, including childhood attachment trauma, can impact memory function and communication style.
+Traumatic experiences, including childhood attachment trauma, can impact memory function and communication style in children and adults.

-Katz describes some experiences working with her legal clients and how she adjusts her relational and communication approach to meet their needs.
+Family law attorney Sarah Katz describes some experiences working with her legal clients and how she adjusts her relational and communication approach to meet their needs.
 Some clients need information delivered in short pieces with extra time to process, and some need to not have unannounced phone calls and be informed by email prior to verbal discussions.
-TVIC helped her shift from thinking about how to develop a "litigation strategy" for clients, to thinking about developing a "representation strategy", which is a major shift in thinking for many lawyers.
+TIC helped her shift from thinking about how to develop a "litigation strategy" for clients, to thinking about developing a "representation strategy", which is a major shift in thinking for many lawyers.

 Nurses can use enhanced communication skills, such as mindful presence, enhanced listening skills including the use of mirroring and rephrasing statements, allowing short periods of silence as a strategy to facilitate safety, and minimizing the use of "no" statements to facilitate patients sense of safety.

 Resilience and strength building

-Building psychological resilience and leveraging a person's existing strengths is a common element in most or all TVIC models.
+Building psychological resilience and leveraging a person's existing strengths is a common element in most or all TIC models.